stoogoff/website/content/blog/articles/figure-lyjufu.md

   - synth
   - music sample
   - soundcloud
-  - figure: lyjufu
 publish_date: 2013-11-03T12:00
----
+content: |
   <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/118245245"></iframe>

   This was done on an iPad rather than an iPhone, which gives a lot more note and tone control.
 I found it occasionally sluggish, though, but that may be because my iPad is first gen, which is *ancient* in tech terms.